Board of Directors

 Since moving to Norwood in 2012, Kristen has been involved with the Williams Avenue Community Garden and is an active member of the Norwood Business & Professional Women’s Club.
 She loves being able to walk with her family to playgrounds, parks and schools, most likely running into a friendly face along the way.

 Through her role as Place Matters Coordinator at Local Initiatives Support Corporation of Greater Cincinnati and Northern Kentucky (LISC), Alison got involved in Norwood in 2017.
-Alison partnered with residents to create a quality of life plan for Norwood, then worked to support the creation of Norwood Together.
+Alison partnered with residents to create a quality of life plan for Norwood, then supported the creation of Norwood Together.
 Alison is a life-long Cincinnati resident and occupational therapy student at the University of Cincinnati.

 For 15 years, David Thompson has lived in Norwood with his wife and two children.
 In his professional life, David is the Vice President of Affordable Housing for the Model Group, Inc. a local real estate development company.
 In his free time, David can be found sitting on his porch, talking with neighbors, enjoying Norwood’s walkability, or coaching youth sports.